 You’d be surprised to learn that hemp-derived CBD, also known as Cannabidiol, comes from the Cannabis Sativa family.
 But don’t let its origin scare you.
 The truth is, hemp only contains a teeny-tiny amount of THC, the compound known for getting you high.
 So it’s not enough to be toxic for your pet, or to cause them to float to the moon.
 In fact, scientists have found that higher amounts of CBD actually prevent the “high” of THC.
 Pretty cool, right?

-- Regulating appetite
+- Supporting a healthy appetite

 - Protecting against free radical damage